simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-certifications-comparison-guide-2026/index.en.md

 ✅ Military GI Bill available
 ✅ Already have 5+ years experience (SANS assumes knowledge)

-❌ Self-funding ($8,000+ is unreasonable for most people) ❌ Early career (better ROI with cheaper alternatives) ❌ Want entry-level cert (SANS targets intermediate/advanced)
+❌ Self-funding *($8,000+ is unreasonable for most people)* ❌ Early career (better ROI with cheaper alternatives) ❌ Want entry-level cert (SANS targets intermediate/advanced)

-**My Opinion:** SANS courses are excellent.
-The pricing is predatory and creates gatekept market that excludes talented people without employer sponsorship.
-I can't recommend spending your own money on SANS when alternatives exist at 10-20% of the cost.
+**My Opinion:** SANS courses are excellent. **The pricing is predatory** and creates a gatekept market that excludes talented people without employer sponsorship. *Do not spend your own money on SANS when alternatives exist at 10-20% of the cost.*

 ______